danielbinschmid/danielbinschmid/README.md

 I am `binbash`, I love to code, to engineer, to invent, to research. <br>

-Currently, I am a student studying my M.Sc. in Informatics at the Technical University of Munich.
+Currently, I am a student in a M.Sc.
+Informatics program at the Technical University of Munich.
 My interests broadly span:

 - Deep learning
     - Solving problems in a data-driven fashion